OpenEnergyDashboard/OED/USAGE.md

 1. Set up Node environment and the database by running ```docker-compose run --rm web src/scripts/installOED.sh``` in the main directory.
 1. Add meters from the ips.csv file with ```docker-compose run --rm web npm run addMamacMeters ips.csv```.
 1. Update the meters you added with ```docker-compse run --rm web npm run updateMamacMeters```.
+1. Aggregate the readings data in the database with ```docker-compose run --rm web npm run refreshReadingViews```.
 1. Start the app in development mode with ```docker-compose run --rm --service-ports web src/scripts/devstart.sh```.
 1. Wait for the Webpack build to finish and then access the app at [localhost:3000](http://localhost:3000).